I love eating soups in the winter. And there is nothing that compares to home made soup.

 - Puree roasted red peppers until smooth and set aside

-- Remove rosemary and serve!
+- Remove rosemary and serve with red pepper sauce.

 Do you have a favorite winter soup?
 I’m always looking for great new recipes to try!